Orientation and Advising

 Course Load

-Twelve hours per semester constitute minimum full-time enrollment for undergraduates at the University.
+Twelve hours per semester constitute minimum full-time enrollment for undergraduates at the University, but only an average of at least 15 hours will lead to the requisite 120 hours for graduation in 8 semesters without additional summer or transfer hours.
 Recipients of Wake Forest scholarships and loans, as well as some types of federal aid, must be enrolled for at least 12 hours.
 Recipients of veterans’ benefits, grants from state government, and other governmental aid must meet the guidelines of the appropriate agencies.

 Part-time Students